 Gaither Junior Fellows Program

-The purpose of the James C. Gaither Junior Fellows Program with the Carnegie Endowment for International Peace is to provide approximately 10-12 one-year paid positions to uniquely qualified graduating seniors and/or individuals who have graduated during the past academic year.
+The Gaither Junior Fellows Program with the Carnegie Endowment for International Peace provides approximately 10-12 one-year paid positions to uniquely qualified graduating seniors and/or individuals who have graduated during the past academic year.
 The Junior Fellows work as research assistants to the Endowment’s senior associates.
 They have the opportunity to conduct research for books, co-author journal articles and policy papers, participate in meetings with high-level officials, contribute to congressional testimony and organize briefings attended by scholars, journalists, and government officials.
-Eligibility of limited to seniors and recent alumni who are eligible to work in the United States.
+Must be eligible to work in the United States.

 An applicant must: